ODevLibertario/nostrlivery/README.md

 **Problems:**
 - You need to trust the store you are buying from since their reputation is on the line, so small unknown stores would very hardly be trusted.
 - There are many possible attack vectors here to spam the system, and bot reviews but we can add rules to the system to avoid most of these.

+**How to contribute**
+- Join the telegram group: [https://t.me/+qgoN80-CulQyNGYx](https://t.me/+qgoN80-CulQyNGYx)
+- Ask @odevlibertario to join the repo you want to contribute on
+- Check the [Tasks](./Tasks.md) for pending taks you can start
+- Open a pull request to master with your code, refer to which task you are implementing

+**How to contribute financially**
+- Make a donation to @odevlibertario at: freshdriver32@walletofsatoshi.com
+- The money will used to support the developers of the project and offer bounties